boxyhq/jackson-remix-auth/README.md

 # Remix Demo App with SAML Auth
 This demo shows how to use [BoxyHQSAMLStrategy](https://www.npmjs.com/package/@boxyhq/remix-auth-saml) to integrate SAML login into any remix application.
-Two different setups are shown in this demo
+Two different SAML Service Provider setups are shown in this demo
 1. With a [hosted](#boxyhq-saml-service-provider) SAML Service Provider
 2. With the SAML Service Provider functionality [embedded](#embed-saml-service-provider) within the remix app using resource routes.